ozekri/ConsistentErrorBounds/README.md

 Code for the paper "Consitent Error Bounds"

 *It seems that the iterates of our algorithm converge on the intersection of these two sets!
-But how fast?*
+But how fast can we expect it to converge?
+And in more general settings, for which kind of sets?
+For which kind of algorithms?*
+**Our work proposes a framework designed to answer such questions**.

 <p align="center">
 <img src="https://github.com/ozekri/ConsistentErrorBounds/blob/main/gif_saves/render.gif" width=50% height=50% alt>